What Is the Fraser Island Vehicle Access Permit?

 How to Buy the Permit

 The permit is purchased through the Queensland Government QPWS (Queensland Parks and Wildlife Service) permit system.
-You don't need to buy it before you arrive in Hervey Bay — you can purchase it online right up until the day of your visit, though it's best to do it at least a day or two before to have your confirmation ready.
+You don't need to buy it before you arrive in Hervey Bay, you can purchase it online right up until the day of your visit, though it's 's best do it at least a day or two before to have your confirmation ready.

 Step-by-step: